The food in the anime world always looks more appealing than real food.

 Thankfully, some of the dishes aren’t too complicated to make.
 If cooking isn’t necessarily your gift, some of the dishes are common enough that you could find them at most restaurants.

 Here are 4 anime dishes you need to try immediately:

 In the third season of Food Wars, Yukihira Soma enters a booth at a cooking festival.
 One of the nearby competitors specializes in Chinese food and chooses to serve Mapo Tofu.

 Mapo Tofu comes from the Szechuan region of China.
 The tofu is in a red, spicy, and oily sauce resting on a bed of minced meat, which is typically pork or beef.

-I tried this dish at a Chinese restaurant in a town neighboring my hometown.
+I tried this dish at a Chinese restaurant in a town neighbouring my hometown.
 I was excited to see it on the menu because I am a big fan of Food Wars.

 The sauce was tangy, but it wasn’t overbearing.
 The minced meat wasn’t too tough and everything mixed together really well.

 #2 – Pork Cutlet Bowl (Yuri On Ice)